bleaktwig/yuadrem-wiki/docs/geography/westlands.md

 #### Zoedrem
 Zoedrem is a large yellow desert that touches both the Whaler's Sea to the east and the Teal Ocean to the west.
-The desert runs undisturbed from the Sulfur Lake down to the Dratl River<!-- TODO.
+The desert runs undisturbed from the Sulfur Lake down to the Dral River<!-- TODO.
 Add name to map. -->.
 It used to be the most populated desert in Yuadrem, and the old empire of Hulnar was born in its sands.

 #### Sylvan Canyon